PaPa31/hm/docs/location/Lvovskaya-2020-2021/when-starting-black-friday/when-starting-black-friday.md

 Apart from this you can also buy another 155₽ discount for 20 coins.

+Sly seller!

-And this are the prices that were three days ago (26.11.2020).
-Without further discounts.
+This are the prices that were three days ago (26.11.2020).
+And there are no additional discounts.

 ## Aliexpress Photos & Links
 {: .no_toc}